 If you just want to test out some ideas, go with a provider that offers a free tier.
 You’ll be able to get a feel for how it works, the pros and cons, and what features you might need in the future.

-If you still aren’t sure, contact a development team that has experience in building the type of systems you need.
+If you still aren’t sure, contact a development team that has experience in building the type of systems you need and implementing AI and data engineering solutions.
 They will know the ins-and-outs of every platform, and will easily be able to recommend the perfect IoT cloud platform to take your business to the next level.